openfaas/openfaas.github.io/_posts/2024-08-13-building-functions-via-api-golang.md

 template/golang-middleware/go.mod
 ```

-As a general rule, users will edit the files in the `function` directory, and template authors write and maintain the files outside of that directory.
+In order to reduce the cognitive load, and repetition between functions, code for the user is kept in the `function` directory, and template authors write and maintain the files outside of that directory.

 Every time a build is performed, the CLI will create a folder such as `build/hello-world`, then it writes the base content of the template into that directory and then copies the user's code into the `function` directory.
 The `build/hello-world` directory is then used as the build context for the container build.